-Weight fractions undissolved solids (UDS fractions): In all cases the UDS fractions were direct measurements.
-Perturbations added to UDS fractions were calculated as random values from a normal distribution that had a standard deviation equal to half the uncertainty value supplied by the provider, and that was centered on zero.
+Weight fractions undissolved solids (UDS fractions): For both PEP and laboratory-scale analyses the UDS fractions were direct measurements.
+The perturbations added to UDS fractions were calculated as random values from a normal distribution that had a standard deviation equal to half the uncertainty value supplied by the provider, and that was centered on zero (no bias).

 Liquid densities: The liquid densities for the PEP samples were direct measurements.
 Stochastic calculations were carried out in the same way as for UDS fraction.
 No liquid densities were measured for the laboratory-scale samples.
 The liquid density was estimated from correlations of PEP data as described in the footnote to Table B.5.
 The uncertainty was assumed to be the same as for the measured densities from PEP samples.
-Presumably the true uncertainty is higher, but the difference between PEP data and the correlation line is generally less than 0.01 g/mL, relatively small.
+Presumably the true uncertainty was higher, but the difference between the PEP data and the correlation line drawn through them was generally less than 0.01 g/mL, relatively small.
 The perturbations were calculated as for the measured liquid densities.